Location Highlights

 Karen Blixen Camp

 Located in the Mara North Conservancy, the Karen Blixen Camp offers a truly authentic safari experience.
 The camp comprises 22 spacious and luxurious canvas safari tents, each sat atop a raised wooden deck, with an en suite bathroom complete with private outdoor shower.
 Each tent includes a veranda with day bed, with unbridled views across the spectacular Mara River, offering guests the opportunity to view a whole host of iconic wildlife.
 After a long day of safari drives, guests can cool off in the refreshing swimming pool or, for added luxury, visit the spa, where a range of wellness treatments is on offer.
-In partnership with local Masai landowners and tourism operators, the conservancy protects more than 30,000 hectares of the Masai Mara ecosystem, employing a team of rangers to limit the threat of poaching, manage livestock grazing zones, address human wildlife conflicts, restore natural habitats and offer environmental education to local communities.
+In partnership with local Maasai landowners and tourism operators, the conservancy protects more than 30,000 hectares of the Maasai Mara ecosystem, employing a team of rangers to limit the threat of poaching, manage livestock grazing zones, address human wildlife conflicts, restore natural habitats and offer environmental education to local communities.

 Accommodation